Ecological-Complexity-Lab/CRISPR_networks/README.md

 ```
-./CRISPRsimulator Dp mu T Pts Sp Seed
+./CRISPRsimulator Dp mu runT Pts Sp seed
 ```
 Where:
 * `Dp`: is the initial number of phage strains.
 Usually is set to 1 virus strain.
 * `mu`: The prtospacer mutation rate per  of viruses at different times.
-* `Bacteria-TREE.txt`: Specifies the parents and children of bacteria.
-Converted to a nwk file in section `Trees` in file `simulations_analysis.R`.
-* `data-bact.txt`: Spacer composition of bacteria strains at each time.
-* `data-phage.txt`: Protospacer composition of virus strains at each time.
+* `runT`: Specifies the running time as hours for the simulation.
+* `Pts`: Specifies the Number of Protospacers for the virus strains.
+* `Sp`: Specifies the Number of Spacers for the host strains.
+* `seed`: Set the seed for the random generator used for the stochastic part.

 For example:
 ```